 (a) Utilize the data for all Settlement calculations and reports;

 (b) Provide the TSP and/or DSP and Load Serving Entity (LSE) with daily kWh consumption information in accordance with Texas Standard Electronic Transaction (Texas SET) 867_03, Monthly Usage, for interval data upon completion of the Data Aggregation process for the Settlement day.
-Data changes during Settlement runs subsequent to the most current Settlement run will result in an additional Texas SET 867_03 being provided to the TSP and/or DSP and LSE;
+Data changes during Settlement runs subsequent to the most current Settlement run will result in an additional Texas SET 867_03 being provided to the TSP and/or DSP and LSE.
+The TSP, DSP, or LSE may request not to receive the consumption information.
+Such a request must be submitted by the applicable Authorized Representative or Backup Authorized Representative;

 (c) Accommodate retail switching via the standard switching process and timelines;